 His 1.91 career goals against average (GAA) is the all-time record among goaltenders of his era.

-Alex Connell was inducted into the Hockey Hall of Fame in 1958
+Alec Connell was inducted into the Hockey Hall of Fame in 1958.